-- Be factual, clear, concise, relevant, non-judgemental, (no assumptions), complete, accurate and objective e.g. what child said/ did, contemporaneous (taken as soon as possible), explain professional opinions. - · Include full names of all involved, dates, times - Include your full names, role/relationship to student - Be securely stored - Signed
+- Be factual, clear, concise, relevant, non-judgemental, (no assumptions), complete, accurate and objective e.g. what child said/ did, contemporaneous (taken as soon as possible), explain professional opinions. - Include full names of all involved, dates, times - Include full names, role/relationship to student of the reporting staff - Check the appropriate boxes and categories relating to the concern - Alert all members of the inclusion team (DSL, DDSL & appropriate class teacher)